Valdez has MLB-record 25th quality start, Astros down A's – KION546

 UP NEXT

-Athletics: JP Sears (2-2, 5.13 ERA) starts for Oakland in a three-game series against Seattle.
-The Mariners haven’t announced their rotation for the series.
+Athletics: JP Sears (2-2, 5.13 ERA) starts Tuesday night for Oakland in the opener of a three-game series against Seattle.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports